 Park City Main Street Historic District has 47 buildings on 13 acres along Park City’s Main Street.
 It has been listed on the U.S. National Register of Historic Places.
 It has a very cozy apres-ski feel to it.
 I believe it represents one of the best examples of a silver mining town in Utah.
 Here in Main Street Historic District, you can see a piece of good ole’ Americana by noting the architecture of this charming “old west” mining town from the mid-1800s.
 There is even a small park dedicated to these miners who established the town.
 The famous statue is there to welcome you.

-After a fire in 1898, the Main Street was rebuilt in a variety of architectural styles that you see today: Mission, Queen Anne, Spanish Revival, and Victoria.
+After a fire in 1898, Main Street was rebuilt in a variety of architectural styles that you see today: Mission, Queen Anne, Spanish Revival, and Victoria.
 We love to come down here after a day of hard skiing and I believe it is one of the best things to do in Park City because there are so many choices for a relaxing evening.
-This historic district now houses more than 50 restaurants, many tour companies, ski and bike rental places, as well as 100 boutique shops.
+This historic district now houses more than 50 restaurants, many tour companies, ski, and bike rental places, as well as 100 boutique shops.

 #6 Check out the Park City Museum